EnviDat/ckanext-restricted/README.rst

 This way the package metadata is accesible but not the data itself (resource).
 The resource access restriction level can be individualy defined for every package.
 Users can request access to a dataset by pressing a button.
 The package owner can allow individual users to access the resource.
+If the users allowed individually will be notified by mail.
 It also includes notifying by mail on every new user registration.
+The mails are generated from templates that can be extended.

 restricted_resources_metadata.PNG
 restricted_resources_preview.PNG